The Beginner’s Guide to Flawless Soldering & Desoldering Techniques

 • Cold solder joints: They occur when the soldering iron is not hot enough or when the joint moves during the soldering process.

-• Overheating: Damages components such as capacitors or leds.
+• Overheating: Damages components such as capacitors or LEDs.

 • Insufficient flux: leads to oxidation and weak bonds.